indraneelpatil/nd_icp/README.md

 * Goal of SVD is to decompose a transformation into the above three sequential actions

 #### Questions
-1. Intuitively which direction do the eigen vectors point in?
 2. How to visualise transpose of a matrix?